North Kivu: Systematic violence against Hutu refugees in Walikale Territory

-In November 1996, Walikale Territory became a critical transit point and deadly trap for Rwandan refugees fleeing the advancing AFDL and RPA.
-Refugees arrived in the area via three routes: one from Bukavu through Bunyakiri; another through the dense forests of Kahuzi-Biéga National Park and Nyabibwe; and a third from North Kivu, passing through southern Masisi Territory and the towns of Busurungi and Biriko.
-While armed men in these groups often managed to escape, the slowest refugees—mainly women, children, and the elderly—became the primary targets of the AFDL/RPA's systematic attacks.
-On December 9, 1996, the AFDL/RPA forces unleashed one of their deadliest massacres at the Hombo Bridge, where they shot dead several hundred refugees.
+In November 1996, Walikale Territory became a critical transit corridor and a deadly trap for Rwandan refugees fleeing the advancing AFDL and RPA, as displaced populations entered the area via three main routes: from Bukavu through Bunyakiri, through the forests of Kahuzi-Biéga National Park and Nyabibwe, and from North Kivu via southern Masisi Territory through Busurungi and Biriko.
+While armed men in these groups often managed to escape, the slowest refugees, mainly women, children, and the elderly, became the primary targets of the AFDL–RPA's systematic attacks.
+On 9 December 1996, the AFDL–RPA forces committed one of their deadliest massacres at the Hombo Bridge, where they shot dead several hundred refugees.
 Many of the victims were women and children.
-In the following days, soldiers committed further atrocities near Kampala, a town close to Hombo.
+In the following days, soldiers committed other atrocities near Kampala, a town close to Hombo.
 Refugees were burned alive along the road, while many women were subjected to sexual violence before being killed.
 In Chambucha, four kilometers from Hombo, soldiers intercepted several hundred refugees, including a significant number of women and children, and executed them near the Lowa River.
 Victims were killed either by gunfire or by brutal methods involving hammers and hoes.
 Deceptively lured with promises of UNHCR assistance for repatriation, most of the victims' bodies were discarded in the Lowa River.
-By mid-December 1996, AFDL/RPA forces advanced on the makeshift camps in Biriko, located in the Walowa-Luanda groupement.
+By mid-December 1996, AFDL–RPA forces advanced on the makeshift camps in Biriko, located in the Walowa-Luanda groupement.
 Refugees here were surrounded by soldiers from Ziralo and Bunyakiri in South Kivu and Ngungu in North Kivu.
 Hundreds of refugees, including women and children, were killed in the Biriko camps through shootings or by being bludgeoned with hoes.
 Locals were forced to bury some of the victims, while others were discarded in the Nyawaranga River.